roc-11/football-crazy-pp5/README.md

 ### Newsletter Marketing

 I have incorporate a newsletter sign-up form on my application, to allow users to supply their email address if they are interested in learning more.

+Please go up to the [Newsletter section](#newsletter) to get more information about Football Crazy's newsletter marketing.

 ## Tools & Technologies Used